aaravamudan2014/PopulationPredictionLSTM/README.md

 # Input
-1.Each state has a size 51 vector for each year.
+1. Each state has a size 51 vector for each year.
-2.Data available for every state from 1993 – 2009
+2. Data available for every state from 1993 – 2009
-3.Taken year by year
+3. Taken year by year

 # Neural Netowrk Architecture
 1. Inputs contain 51 parameters.